AnirudhaPatil-1/JIRA-ticket-management/README.md

-# JIRA-ticket-management-
+# JIRA-ticket-management
+Feb 2023 - Feb 2023

 Project hosted on :

-Project Details:

-Jira Ticket Management Clone
-Feb 2023 - Feb 2023Feb 2023 - Feb 2023

 Tech Stack: HTML, CSS and JavaScript

 GitHub Link: https://github.com/AnirudhaPatil-1/JIRA-ticket-management-

+Project Details:

 The Jira Ticket Management Clone is a web-based application built using HTML, CSS, and JavaScript.
 The project allows users to create tickets with unique IDs and manage them easily.
 It includes features like priority color setting, lock-unlock options for content editing, color editing, filtering tickets based on priority colors, ticket deletion, and browser local storage for ticket saving.